dlk3/udm-hacks/blacklists/README.md

-# Custom blacklists on UDM Pro
+# Block IP Addressed In The Active ntopng Blacklists

-The script in this package configures iptables on the UDM Pro to block all traffic from the IP addresses listed in the [Stratosphere Labs CTU-AIPP Blacklist](https://www.stratosphereips.org/attacker-ip-prioritization-blacklist).
-The script is executed once a day using systemd.
+The script in this package configures iptables on the UDM Pro to block all traffic from the IP addresses that are listed in the ntopng blacklists.
+The script is executed through systemd once a day to refresh the UDM blacklist.
+Only the active ntopng blacklists are used.
+See the <code>Settings -> Blacklists</code> menu in ntopng to configure the active lists.

 This project contains the files that I used to build a Debian package that I host in my PPA repository that i9nstalls this script.
 Please go to [this page](https://daveking.com/udm-hacks/blacklists.html) for more details on using that package.